-The State Board of Education shall ensure that the rules for a fast-track replication process provide that decisions by the State Board of Education on whether to grant a charter through the replication process are completed in less than 150 days.
-90 days from the application submission date.
-The State Board shall provide a decision no later than October 15 of the year immediately preceding the year of the proposed school opening.
-The State Board of Education shall adopt rules and procedures required by this section by December 15, 2014, within 90 days of the effective date of this act, and report to the Joint Legislative Education Oversight Committee by February 15, 2015, within 120 days of the effective date of this act."
+The State Board of Education shall ensure that the rules for a fast-track replication process provide that decisions by the State Board of Education on whether to grant a charter through the replication process are completed in less than 150 days.no later than October 15 of the year immediately preceding the year of the proposed school opening.
+The State Board of Education shall adopt rules and procedures required by this section by December 15, 2014, within 90 days of the effective date of this act, and report to the Joint Legislative Education Oversight Committee by February 15, 2015. within 120 days of the effective date of this act."